 When moving to electronic spectroscopies, and more in general the simulation of excited states and the related photophysics and photochemistry, things become much more complicated.
-Singlereference excited-state methods describe the excitations from a single-reference ground-state wave function.
-79 These methods include the popular time-dependent DFT (TD-DFT) together with more advanced wavefunction methods such as algebraic-diagrammatic construction (ADC) and coupled cluster (CC) methods.
-80 As these methods make quite strong assumptions on the nature of the ground state, their application is limited to the cases where the ground state is well separated from all the excited states.
+Single-reference excited-state methods describe the excitations from a single-reference ground-state wave function.
+These methods include the popular timedependent DFT (TD-DFT) together with more advanced wavefunction methods such as algebraic-diagrammatic construction (ADC) and coupled cluster (CC) methods.
+As these methods make quite strong assumptions on the nature of the ground state, their application is limited to the cases where the ground state is well separated from all the excited states.
 This is usually the case when a chromophore is in its ground-state geometry, therefore these methods are generally employed for the calculation of excitation energies and absorption spectra.
 The unrivaled popularity of TD-DFT methods is certainly connected with their simplicity and reduced computational cost.
 Importantly, TD-DFT methods do not describe well certain classes of excitations, such as charge-transfer (CT) states, although specific density functionals have been designed to mitigate this problem, and extensive benchmarks are available.
-We only mention here that long-range corrected (LC) functionals are mandatory for describing systems that have charge-transfer excitations, as only these functionals quarantee a correct asymptotic behavior of electron-hole separations.7

-A much less expensive alternative is given by semiempirical methods, which combine a simplified molecular orbital description and empirical parameters.
+We only mention here that long-range corrected (LC) functionals are mandatory for describing systems that have charge-transfer excitations, as only these functionals guarantee a correct asymptotic behavior of electron-hole separations.70 simplified molecular orbital description and empirical parameters.
 Semiempirical methods based on the modified neglect of diatomic differential overlap have been used extensively also for photochemistry.
 The more recent family of orthogonalization-corrected methods (OM1, OM2, OM3) showed improved accuracy for both ground and excited states.
 Another class of semiempirical methods, based on DFT is density functional tight binding (DFTB) with its TD extension for excited states.